bdorney/CMS_GEM_Analysis_Framework/README.txt

                 canv_<Detector_Name>_<Observable>_AllEta_Segmented

             will be stored in the folder.
-Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ClustPos, ClustADC, ClustSize, ClustTime}.
+Here the "Detector_Name" is the parameter defined in the given configRun.cfg file and "Observable" comes from the set {ClustADC, ClustMulti, ClustPos, ClustSize, ClustTime, HitADC, HitMulti, HitPos, HitTime}.

             These will show a TCanvas with an array of TPads placed in a 2x4 grid (columns-by-rows).
-Each TPad will have ieta index written in the upper left corner of the pad and have the corresponding TObject from this iEta value drawn on the pad.
+Each TPad will have iEta index written in the upper left corner of the pad and have the corresponding TObject from this iEta value drawn on the pad.

             # 4.f.ii.II "Dataset" Plots Stored in "Summary" folder